tier4/AWML/tools/auto_labeling_3d/README.md

 ### 4. Use for training

-#### Verify the Pseudo-T4dataset
+#### Verify the auto-labeled T4Dataset

-Before using the Pseudo-T4dataset for training, you can visualize and verify the generated labels using [t4-devkit](https://github.com/tier4/t4-devkit).
+Before using the auto-labeled T4Dataset for training, you can visualize and verify the generated labels using [t4-devkit](https://github.com/tier4/t4-devkit).

 Please refer to [t4-devkit render tutorial](https://tier4.github.io/t4-devkit/develop/tutorials/render/) for visualization instructions.

 #### Upload to WebAuto

-Please upload Pseudo-T4dataset to WebAuto to share easily for other users.
+Please upload auto-labeled T4Dataset to WebAuto to share easily for other users.

 Please check [Web.Auto document](https://docs.web.auto/en/user-manuals/vehicle-data-search/quick-start#register-t4-datasets) for the detail.